Overview

 response_type | Yes | Must be code. |

-idp_id_token | Yes | The CSP-issued ID Token for the verified patient. |
+patient_id | Yes | Your stable, opaque identifier for the patient. |

 Response